Music of Cuba: Rural rumba

-The rural Rumbitas included a greater number of African characteristics in comparison with the Cuban Guaracha, due to the gradual integration of free Afro-Cuban citizens to the rural environment.
+The rural rumbitas included a greater number of African characteristics than the Cuban Guaracha, due to the gradual integration of free Afro-Cuban citizens to the rural environment.

-Since the 16th century, thanks to a government approved program called "manumisión", the black slaves were allowed to pay for their freedom with their own savings.
-Therefore, a larger number of free blacks were dedicated to the manual labors in the fields than in the cities and some of them were also able to become proprietaries of land and slaves.
+Since the 16th century, thanks to a government-approved program called "manumisión", the black slaves were allowed to pay for their freedom with their own savings.
+Therefore, a larger number of free blacks were dedicated to the manual labors in the fields than in the cities, and some of them were also able to become proprietaries of land and slaves.

 Characteristics of the rural rumba

-One of the most salient characteristics of the rural Rumbitas was its own form, very similar to the African typical song structure.
-In this case, the entire piece was based on a single musical fragment or phrase of short duration that was repeated, with some variations, time and time again; often alternating with a choir.
-This style was called "Montuno" (literally "from the countryside") due to its rural origin.
+One of the most salient characteristics of the rural rumbitas was its own form, very similar to the African typical song structure.
+In this case, the entire piece was based on a single musical fragment or phrase of short duration that was repeated, with some variations, time and time again, often alternating with a choir.
+This style was called "montuno" (literally "from the countryside") due to its rural origin.

-Another characteristic of the new genre was the superposition of different rhythmic patterns simultaneously executed, similarly to the way it is utilized in the Urban Rumba, which is also a common trait of the African musical tradition.
-Those layers or "franjas de sonoridades" according to Argeliers León, were assigned to different instruments that were gradually incorporated to the group.
-Therefore, the ensemble grew from the traditional Tiple and Güiro, to a one that included: guitar, "bandurria", Cuban lute, claves, and other instruments such as the"tumbandera", the "marímbula", the "botija", the bongoes, the common "machete" (cutlass) and the accordion.
+Another characteristic of the new genre was the superposition of different rhythmic patterns simultaneously executed, similar to the way it is utilized in the Urban Rumba, which is also a common trait of the African musical tradition.
+Those layers or "franjas de sonoridades", according to Argeliers León, were assigned to different instruments that were gradually incorporated into the group.
+Therefore, the ensemble grew from the traditional Tiple and Güiro, to one that included guitar, "bandurria", Cuban lute, claves, and other instruments such as the "tumbandera", the "marímbula", the "botija", the bongoes, the common "machete" (cutlass) and the accordion.

-Some important musical functions were assigned to the sonority layers, such as the: "Time Line" or Clave Rhythm performed by the claves, a "1-eighth note + 2-sixteenth notes" rhythm played by the güiro or the machete, the patterns of the "guajeo" by the Tres (instrument), the improvisation on the bongoes and the anticipated bass on the "tumbandera" or the "botija".
+Some important musical functions were assigned to the sonority layers, such as the "time line" or clave rhythm performed by the claves, a "1 eighth note + 2 sixteenth notes" rhythm played by the güiro or the machete, the patterns of the "guajeo" by the tres, the improvisation on the bongoes and the anticipated bass on the "tumbandera" or the "botija".